ucsd-cse11-w24/ucsd-cse11-w24.github.io/_assignments/pa6.md

 ## Submission

-Export your notes document as a PDF using Google Docs (under the File menu).
+You need to turn in a pdf of the Notes document.
+Either convert the .docx file into pdf (using Google Docs or Word), or fill in your answers in the pdf version provided.
 You'll hand it in under the `pa6-notes` assignment on Gradescope.

 You'll hand in the two `.java` files with your completed tasks to the